Signs You Are a Good Candidate for Facial Plastic Surgery

 You understand the risks of surgery.

 No surgery is completely free of risk.
 To qualify for surgery, you must understand and accept the risk that something could go awry.
-Of course, the best way to mitigate these risks is to work with an experienced, board-certified plastic surgeon like Dr. Pearl or Dr. Ereso.
-Our surgeons will explain the risks of the procedure you are considering and what we do to minimize those risks.
+Of course, the best way to mitigate these risks is to work with an experienced, board-certified plastic surgeon like Dr. Ereso.
+Our surgeon will explain the risks of the procedure you are considering and what we do to minimize those risks.

 Discuss Your Facial Plastic Surgery Options with Our Plastic Surgeons

-To schedule a consultation with Dr. Pearl or Dr. Ereso, please call or email Pearl-Ereso Plastic Surgery Center today.
+To schedule a consultation with Dr. Ereso, please call or email Pearl-Ereso Plastic Surgery Center today.